RaiyanYahyaDev/cloudformation-cross-account/README.md

 # cloudformation-cross-account
-a template for enabling cross account access via external ids
+Launch this template in customer account for enabling cross account access via external ids.